Management Cybernetics: the Definition and Basics

 Management Cybernetics: this article explains the theory of Management Cybernetics, developed by Stafford Beer in a practical way.
-After reading you will understand the basics of this powerful change management tool.
+Next to what it is (definition), this article also highlights the complexity, this practice within organizations, the thinking pattern, the complex reality, a circular system and a clear picture.
+After reading you will understand the basics of this change management tool.
+Enjoy reading!

 Complexity